-11. Within 24 hours of discovery, precovery PSF forced photometry will be performed on LIPUBLICT any difference image overlapping the position of new DIAObjects taken within the past 30 days, and added to the database.
-Alerts will not be issued with precovery photometry information.
+11. Within 24 hours of discovery, precovery PSF forced photometry will be performed on LIPUblicT any difference image overlapping the position of new DIAObjects taken within the past 30 days, and added to the DIAForcedSource table.
+Alerts will not be issued with precovery photometry information but the resulting DIAForcedSource measurements will be included in future alerts from this DIAObject.